-If your closet has become too cluttered lately, you might want to consider donating items of clothing that you no longer wear.
+If your closet has become too cluttered lately, you might want to consider donating clothing that you no longer wear.
 There are plenty of ways to dispense of your retired outfits and make some space for your new ones.

 Take an inventory of your possessions and look for items that you don’t really use anymore that you can pass on to others in need.
 After you’ve gone through your drawers and closets and sorted your discarded items in a donation section, there are a few ways to get them off your hands.

 Listed below are a few different ways to have a get-together, turn a profit, or make a charitable donation with your unused clothes and household items.

 Community shelters in your area are a great option for donating your clothes and household items.
 Shelters can always use donations, and there will always be people who are in need of clothing and other items.